-- Providing separation for cyclists along West End Road. - Improved legibility for cyclists crossing Stoke Bridge, including defining the entrance to a cycle track from Stoke Bridge crossing in both directions, and improvements through St Peter's Dock. - Bus stands exist within the cycle lanes towards the town centre end of Landseer Road and on Bishop's Hill. - Re-positioning of BT box on the corner of Ranelagh Road and Princes Street.
+- Providing separation for cyclists along West End Road. - Improved legibility for cyclists crossing Stoke Bridge, including defining the entrance to cycle path from Stoke Bridge crossing in both directions. - Bus stands exist within the cycle lanes towards the town centre end of Landseer Road and on Bishops Hill. - Re-positioning of BT box on the corner of Ranelagh Road and Princes Street.